vlas-voloshin/JSONSchemaValidation/README.md

 The main feature of the library is an ability to "compile" the schema into a network of objects that describe that schema, so that it could be cached and reused for validation of multiple JSON documents in a performant manner, similar to the way `NSRegularExpression` and `NSDateFormatter` classes are used.
 One of the possible use cases of this library could be early validation of JSON response received from a web service, based on expectations described within the app in a form of JSON Schema.

 `VVJSONSchemaValidation` supports all validation keywords of JSON Schema draft 4.
 It is also possible to extend the functionality of the library by defining custom keywords to be used with specific metaschema URIs.
 Note that JSON Schema draft 3 is not supported at the moment.
+There are also a few importatant limitations, including usage of external schema references, listed under [Caveats and limitations](#caveats-and-limitations).

 ## Requirements